RenderKit/ospray/doc/api.md

-  OSP_INVALID_OPERATION  the operation is not allowed for the specified object OSP_OUT_OF_MEMORY      there is not enough memory to execute the command OSP_UNSUPPORTED_CPU    the CPU is not supported (minimum ISA is SSE4.1)
+  OSP_INVALID_OPERATION  the operation is not allowed for the specified object OSP_OUT_OF_MEMORY      there is not enough memory to execute the command OSP_UNSUPPORTED_CPU    the CPU is not supported (minimum ISA is SSE4.1) OSP_VERSION_MISMATCH   a module could not be loaded due to mismatching version
   ---------------------- -------------------------------------------------------
   : Possible error codes, i.e., valid named constants of type `OSPError`.